rontarrant/gtkDcoding/docs/_posts/2019-08-16-0062-cairo-vi-load-display-images.md

 On the other hand, once the image is loaded, displaying it is a piece of cake.

-Today we look at three examples covering both ways of loading files:
+Today we look at three examples covering both ways of loading files, two that display bitmap images and one for a structured drawing:

 - loading and displaying a PNG with `createFromPng()`,
 - loading and displaying a JPeg with `setSourcePixbuf()`, and
-- loading and displaying a TIFF, also using `setSourcePixbuf()`.
+- loading and displaying an SVG, also using `setSourcePixbuf()`.

 ## PNG – Load and Display